developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 -----

-### Consuming Data
+## Consuming OEMinfo Data

 The process of retrieving data through OEMinfo is the same as that of querying an [Android content provider](https://developer.android.com/guide/topics/providers/content-providers).
-However, **before any app can retrieve data from an OEMinfo Content Provider, it must first receive permission** to do so.

-Like Android, OEMinfo employs content URIs to identify certain data available from a provider.
+And like Android, OEMinfo employs content URIs to identify certain data available from a provider.
 Each content URI includes the authority of the Content Provider represented as a symbolic name along with a path to a table.
 When calling a client method to access a Content Provider's table, the content URI for the table is passed as an argument.

-#### To acquire data using OEMinfo:
+**However, before an app can retrieve data from OEMinfo, it must first receive permission** to do so.
+The following steps provide details and examples.

+### Acquire Serial Number

 1. **Add the following statement to the app's** `AndroidManifest.xml` file to acquire read permission from the OEMinfo Content Provider: